arpitakaushikdata/arpitakaushikdata.github.io/_posts/2016-3-22-Prudential-Insurance.md

 ### Identifying Variable

-#### Dependant Variable (Y):
+#### Response Variable (Y):

 The ‘Response’ field in the dataset is the dependant variable.
 ‘Response’ variable denotes the level of risk associated with a person’s chances of claiming his/her life insurance, in order to get a life Insurance Quote.
 This helps the Insurance company in assessing the application and denoting the right quote for the applicant.
 The several levels for ‘Response’ variable are: 1,2,3,4,5,6,7,8, where 8 means the highest level of risk.
-For example, if insurance risk level is calculated as 8 for an individual, he/she has maximum chances of claiming insurance from the company, Therefore a level of 8 is bad for the insurance company
+For example, if insurance risk level is calculated as '8' for an individual, he/she has maximum chances of claiming insurance from the company, Therefore a level of 8 is bad for the insurance company

 ![prudential_1.png](http://arpitakaushikdata.github.io/images/prudential_1.png)